SullivanC137/Apex-Workshops/Going the distance/instructions/2.basics/README.md

 - Change your Volunteers page, Page template to: Right side column
-- Create a new region in this right side column called "More Tasks" ** Your new region should have an attribute: Position = Right side column ** Add a button to this region to naviagte to your "Volunteers multi row edit" page ** Button attributes:
+- Create a new region in this right side column called "More Tasks" ** Your new region should have an attribute: Position = Right side column ** Add a button to this region to navigate to your "Volunteers multi row edit" page ** Button attributes:
   - Name = MULTI_ROW_EDIT
   - Button Position = Region Body
 ** Play around with your button template or attributes: for example: set style to: display as link
-- Save and test yoour button navigation
+- Save and test your button navigation
 Optional: add another button to go back to the home screen

 ### SHARED COMPONENTS